darkmoonred/Project-Javelin/README.md

 - Fully understand and use Postgresql databases
 - Deploy a full real-world application with Docker from start to finish
 - Consume restful API data and save the data into a database

+Reason behind the name of the project: https://halofanon.fandom.com/wiki/Project_JAVELIN